Why do we yell at our children – even when we know we shouldn’t?

 If we don’t decide to take a different path and learn new tools to enable us to respond effectively to our child rather than reacting in the heat of the moment, and because our physical experience is so central to how this trauma shows up in our daily lives, we also need to understand and process this trauma through our bodies.

-If you need help understanding the source of your triggered feelings and learning new ways to navigate them so you can feel triggered less often, my popular and highly effective Taming Your Triggers workshop is open for registration through midnight Pacific on Sunday February 28 for a Monday March 1 start.
+If you need help understanding the source of your triggered feelings and learning new ways to navigate them so you can feel triggered less often, my popular and highly effective Taming Your Triggers workshop is open for registration on Sunday, February 19th, and we get started on Monday, March 6th.
 Sliding scale pricing is available, and the community meets on a platform that isn’t Facebook!
 Please reach out to email@example.com if you have questions about the workshop.

 Jump to highlights:

 - (01:00) This episode’s rationale

 - (03:12) The two ways trauma shows up in broader family relationships

 - (05:27) The separateness of the brain and the body has a long history in Western culture

 - (06:05) Rene Descartes on the schism of mind and body

 - (07:12) The held belief of the mind as superior to the rest of the body